 - Add the thawed peas, carrots, and yellow onion to the chicken and saute 3 minutes.

 - Turn off the heat, then add the cooked rice, butter, sugar, black pepper and soy sauce.
 Stir until combined, noting the rice will still be relatively light in color.
-The soy sauce should merely act as a season to the rice. (note: bean sprouts would be a lovely addition to this, or any other favorite vegetable you prefer.
-Just ensure anything you add is similar in size to the peas and carrots.)
+The soy sauce should merely act as a season to the rice. (note: bean sprouts would be a great addition to this, or any other favorite vegetable you prefer.
+Just make sure anything you add is similar in size to the peas and carrots.)

-- Stir in the diced green onions, saving some to garnish atop and serve hot.
+- Stir in the diced green onions, saving some to garnish.
+Serve immediately.